erickcastrillo/Diquis/docs/rails/INFRASTRUCTURE_SETUP.md

-# La Cantera - Infrastructure Setup Guide
+# Diquis - Infrastructure Setup Guide

-This document provides a comprehensive guide to the infrastructure components of La Cantera Football Academy Management System.
+This document provides a comprehensive guide to the infrastructure components of Diquis Football Academy Management System.

 ## Table of Contents